mccutcheonlab/FED_RT/README.md

 2) In  the JSON file you will find the "client email", copy that email address(the quotation mark is not needed)
 3) Go to your Google spreadsheet on your Google drive , click on Share icon on the far right of the screen, Paste the email address from the JSON file, set General Access to "Anyone with the link" and click done, you can edit different levels of access for other people as well (For example View only or Editor).

-# Step 5: Setup the JAM Alarm system(email notification for events)
+# Step 5: Setup the Alarm system(email notification for events)
 1) While in your Google Spreadsheet, from menu Extensions, select Apps Script and clear any existing code.
  ![App_script](https://github.com/Htbibalan/FED_RT/blob/main/source/Images/app_script.png)